best-practice-and-impact/ons-spark/ons-spark/spark-overview/example-spark-sessions.md

 This article gives some example Spark sessions, or Spark applications.
 For more information on Spark sessions and why you need to be careful with memory usage, please consult the [Guidance on Spark Sessions](../spark-overview/spark-session-guidance) and [Configuration Hierarchy and `spark-defaults.conf`](../spark-overview/spark-defaults).

 Remember to only use a Spark session for as long as you need.
 It's good etiquette to use [`spark.stop()`](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.SparkSession.stop.html) (for PySpark) or [`spark_disconnect(sc)`](https://spark.rstudio.com/packages/sparklyr/latest/reference/spark-connections.html) (for sparklyr) in your scripts.
-Stopping the contrainer or Jupyter Notebook session will also close the Spark session if one is running.
+Stopping the container or Jupyter Notebook session will also close the Spark session if one is running.

 ### Local mode